CTzatzakis/C_plus_plus_Sample_Code/README.md

 # C_plus_plus_Coding_Samples

+C++ is a popular middle-level computer programming language developed by Bjarne Stroustrup at Bell Labs in early 1979.
+C++ is an enhanced version of the C language.
+C++ introduced many new features to the C language, and is best known as super-set of C language.
+C++ is an object oriented programming language whereas C is a procedural programming language.

+## Content

 Part 1 - Tutorial Coding example Lessons for C++

 Part 2 - Basic topics, pointers, classes, functions and templates